 Along with its restaurants, shops and nightclubs, Arc 2000 has a cinema, bowling alley and a host of other modern facilities which will make your stay as comfortable, convenient and entertaining as possible on and off the slopes.
 Find out more about facilities in Arc 2000 below:

 There are several Arc 2000 ski hire locations, but letting Erna Low organise your ski equipment rental is stress-free and smooth.
 We’ll work with our network of partners to find you the best deal, finest equipment and most convenient location for your accommodation, which means you’ll have no hassle picking up your gear and getting onto the slopes.
 We offer a price match guarantee and can easily add ski hire to your total package.
 If you’d like to chat about ski hire, feel free to contact us via live chat.

 Ski Passes in Arc 2000

-Pre-booking your ski passes with Erna Low is also the most convenient option and it saves you the headache of queuing to pick them up on arrival at the resort.
+Pre-booking your ski passes in Arc 2000 with Erna Low is also the most convenient option and it saves you the headache of queuing to pick them up on arrival at the resort.
 We often have seasonal ski pass offers for families with children and groups of friends, as well free child passes.
 Ask us what’s on offer when you book and we’ll find the best ski pass deals for your unique needs.

 Spa and Pool in Arc 2000